 LEA 101.
 LEAP Lab (1) This course is a lab designed to accompany a LEAP core course.
-In addition to the lab session during orientation, a one-hour time slot during the regular class schedule may be assigned to this course; however, meetings during that time slot will not be scheduled every week.
-During some weeks the class will meet in the evenings for workshops and events or will meet on evenings or weekends for excursions or service experiences.
+In addition to the lab session during orientation, this course will meet for one-hour weekly during the regular course schedule through October.
+A single off-campus experience led by the faculty member on record will be required.
 An essential element of the lab will be a highly trained student leader who will assist the lab instructor.